 The Vermont State Police shoulder patch is a modification of the Great Seal of Vermont and the State's Coat of Arms, originally designed by Ira Allen of the Green Mountain Boys.

-The mountain peaks are Camel's Hump and Mount Mansfield, as viewed from the Lake Champlain area.
-It is believed that Samuel de Champlain, the "discoverer" of Vermont first saw the area from that vantage point.
+The mountain peaks are Camels Hump and Mount Mansfield, as viewed from the Lake Champlain area.
+It is believed that Samuel de Champlain, the first European to map and chart the lake that would later bear his name, first saw the region from that vantage point.
 The view also serves as a reminder of the beauty of the Green Mountains.

 The tall pine tree represents one visible from the windows of the home of Thomas Chittenden, Vermont's first governor.
 The wooded hills stand out the way they often do on a bright autumn day.